pwwang/modkit/README.md

 # mymodule.modkit.unban('delegate')
 ```

 `modkit` has reserved delegate function with name `_modkit_delegate`.
-With this function defined in your module, you want have to call `modkit.delegate`
+With this function defined in your module, you won't have to call `modkit.delegate`

 `mymodule.py`
 ```python